 ARGAO for Tablea

 Guilang Tableya is just a corner away from Jessie’s Homemade Torta.
-This was a bonus visit since we were in the area.
+Before we end our Cebu south food tour, we paid a bonus to the tableya makers.